saule1508/saule1508.github.io/_posts/2019-02-14-build-rpm-with-docker.md

 In my current company I had to build some rpm's in order to distribute my scripts to the servers we are selling to the customers.
 Since I am leaving this company I wanted to document this way of working as it might be useful for me in the future...

-I am using jenkins to kick-off the job, basically launching a script that will
+I am using jenkins to kick-off the job, basically jenkins is used to checkout the code then launch a script that will:
-* First create a docker image containings the necessary packages for rpmbuild and my sources
+* First create a docker image containings the necessary packages for rpmbuild and my sources;
-* Secondly run a container based on this image and start a script in this container to prepare then execute rpmbuild
+* Secondly run a container based on this image and start a script to create the rpm;
 * the created rpm is copied on a bind volume so that jenkins can recuperate it.

 jenkins sets the variables BUILD_NUMBER and WORKSPACE.
 I use BUILD_NUMBER as the release part of the rpm version, but if the build is running on branch develop, then I use "snapshot" instead.
 The first part of the version is always read from a file called version.txt stored at the root of the git repo.